Teacher burnout is a real thing.

 Change your school.

-This is a huge undertaking but can make a defining change as an educator.
+This is a huge undertaking but can make a defining change for an educator.

-In my district, it is a difficult to change schools.
+In my district, it is difficult to change schools.

 But this was the path I found myself on this past school year.